nrfconnect/sdk-nrf/doc/nrf/config_and_build/config_and_build_system.rst

 The :file:`.config` file in the :file:`<build_dir>/zephyr/` directory describes most of the software configuration of the constructed binary.
 Some subsystems can use their own configuration files.

-For more information, see :ref:`configure_application` and Zephyr's :ref:`zephyr:application-kconfig`.
+For more information, see Zephyr's :ref:`zephyr:application-kconfig`.
+In particular, :ref:`zephyr:initial-conf` explains how the base configuration files are selected.

+In the |NCS|, just as in Zephyr, you can :ref:`configure Kconfig temporarily or permanently <configuring_kconfig>`.
+You can also select the Kconfig options and files when :ref:`cmake_options`.

 The :ref:`Kconfig Reference <configuration_options>` provides the documentation for each configuration option in the |NCS|.

 Memory layout configuration